nadlambino/laravel-uploadable/README.md

 ## Manually Processing of File Uploads

-File upload happens when the uploadable model's `created` or `updated` event was fired.
+File upload happens when the model's `created` or `updated` event was fired.
-If you're creating or updating an uploadable model quietly, you can call the `createUploads` or `updateUploads` method to manually process the file uploads.
+If you're creating or updating a model quietly, you can call the `createUploads` or `updateUploads` method to manually process the file uploads.

 ```php
 public function update(Request $request, Post $post)